edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 ## Moving and Downloading Data

-So far, we've worked with data that is pre-loaded on the instance in the cloud.
-Usually, however, most analyses begin with moving data onto the instance.
-Below we'll show you some commands to download data onto your instance, or to move data between your computer and the cloud.
+So far, we've worked with data that is pre-loaded on Eddie.
+Usually, however, most analyses begin with moving data onto Eddie (or another remote cluster or cloud instance).
+Below we'll show you some commands to download data onto Eddie, or to move data between your computer and Eddie.

 ### Getting data from the cloud